zackkomo/zbot/README.md

 npm install dotenv --save
 ```

 Now you have what you need to run the bot.
-You will need to creat an environment file for the bot to read the token and prefix.
+You will need to create an environment file for the bot to read the token and prefix.
 To do this, go to your top directory, in zBot, and create a new file called ".env" .
 Use a text editor to add the following lines:
 ```bash
 CLIENT_TOKEN=#BOT TOKEN GOES HERE#
 PREFIX=! #USE THIS TO CHANGE THE PREFIX FOR THE BOT COMMANDS#